telerik/justmock-docs/integration/ncrunch.md

 > **Important**
 >
 > To use elevated mocking you first need to go to elevated mode by enabling TelerikJustMock from the menu.
-[How to Enable/Disable](./advanced-usage#how-to-enabledisable-telerikjustmock)
+Learn how to do that in the [How to Enable/Disable Telerik JustMock](../advanced-usage/advanced-usage#how-to-enabledisable-telerik-justmock) topic.

 To use __NCrunch__ along with the JustMock profiler, you will need to: